abusafayatarefin92/J2EE_R37/JAVA/CheckPointsAnswer/Checkpoints_Ch_09.md

 The third line of output is based on the static class variable called j.

 ## 9.32 ##
-Within an instance method or a constructor, this is a reference to the current object — the object whose method or constructor is being called.
-You can refer to any member of the current object from within an instance method or a constructor by using this.
+Within an instance method or a constructor, 'this' is a reference to the current object — the object whose method or constructor is being called.
+You can refer to any member of the current object from within an instance method or a constructor by using 'this'.

 ## 9.33 ##
 There are some problems with the following code: